weynandk/info_threefold/src/tde/3botmarketing/3botmarketing.md

 ### Funding

-- Required funding to finish roadmap as described below: 2,000,000 TFT
+- Required funding of 2,000,000 TFT to create proper Marketing road map and a plan of action.